Integrated Collaborative Leadership Solutions

 Thaís Rigoni, PhD

-I was able to discover Jadson’s talents, in particular, in creating a powerful and vibrant collaborative research environment for his peers.
+I discovered Jadson’s talents, particularly in creating a powerful and vibrant collaborative research environment for his peers.
 Jadson not only demonstrates great leadership and creativity but also empathy and humility, which are proving to be the most important skills for leaders in turbulent times.
-I was very honored to collaborate with him to further spread my passion for global collaboration, and I hope that we will have many opportunities to work together in the future to pursue the cultural revolution that our world needs.

 Julie Guegan, FRSA